paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-903-department-of-the-air-force.md

 **(c)**

-(1) The Office of the Secretary of the Air Force shall have sole responsibility within the Office of the Secretary and the Air Staff for the following functions:
+(1) The Office of the Secretary of the Air Force shall have sole responsibility within the Office of the Secretary, the Air Staff, and the Office of the Chief of Space Operations for the following functions:

   (A) Acquisition.